Skip to main content

 Language differences

-TypeScript-specific deductions — any usage, @ts-ignore, non-null assertions, and missing return types — only apply to JS/TS files and are automatically zeroed out for Go and Python.
+TypeScript-specific deductions - any usage, @ts-ignore, non-null assertions, and missing return types - only apply to JS/TS files and are automatically zeroed out for Go, Python, Ruby, C#, Java, and Rust.
 Health scores are not directly comparable across languages: a Go file and a TypeScript file with identical structure may score differently.

 Configurable thresholds